datacarpentry/geospatial-workshop/index.md

 > Clicking the download link will automatically download all of the files to your default download directory as a single compressed
 > (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder
 > application).
 >
+> These data files represent teaching version of the data, with sufficient complexity to teach many aspects of  data analysis and
+> management, but with many complexities removed to allow students to focus on the core ideas and skills being taught.
+>
 > | Dataset | File name | Description |
 > | ---- | ------| ---- |